maxglassie/maxglassie.github.io/_posts/2017-31-2017-polymorphism.markdown

 The real value here is that it enables us to create an abstraction barrier between the create-user function and how it processes new types.

+## Abstraction Barriers Are A Powerful Tool For Creating Modularity In Our Systems
 We can build a robust application that only has students and teachers and then if we want to add on a new piece of functionality for a "principal" type user, all we have to do is define a new method for a principal.
 Everything else will work as it always did.

 Or if we want to update the student data type and method, we can work only on that implementation without changing the teacher or principal implementations at all.